CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Adding new features
 ===================

-The gateway architecture is flexible on purpose for adding or customizing your gateway by modifying the `post_processing_gw.py` script or the `post_status_processing_gw.py` script or by adding now cloud scripts.
+The gateway architecture is flexible on purpose for adding or customizing your gateway by modifying the `post_processing_gw.py` script or the `post_status_processing_gw.py` script or by adding new cloud scripts.
 To add new options, you can either add new fields in one of the current sections in `gateway_conf.json`, or add a brand new section.

 New cloud platforms can be added by writing new cloud scripts and adding them to `clouds.json`.
 See this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md).

 Use `cmd.sh` to interact with the gateway
 =======================================

+When you connect with `ssh` to the gateway, a text command interface, `cmd.sh`, is launched.
+If you have the WiFi access point enabled you can use a smartphone with an `ssh` app to log on 192.168.200.1.
+On iOS we tested with `Termius` and on Android we tested with `JuiceSSH`.
 You can use `cmd.sh` as follows:

 	> ./cmd.sh
 	=======================================* Gateway 00000027EBBEDA21 *===